-- Define an Alias with an Access Level restrictionpage 38
+- Add a constrained Property page 33 - Define an Alias with an Access Level restrictionpage 36

 Definition

 Normal Properties are free text or numerical.
 The user is allowed to set them to any appropriate value.

 Constrained Properties are foreign key controlled properties.
 This allows to link values from a column of a third party table to a Property of the Feature Class.
 The user has the choice to select a value from the list of values of the third party table's column.